 Slides from my recent talks:

-I gave a mini-course at the IBS in Korea on topological field theory with defects, specifically the fusion of defects in topological Landau-Ginzburg models.
+I gave a mini-course at the IBS in Korea in January 2016 on topological field theory with defects, specifically the fusion of defects in topological Landau-Ginzburg models.
 This included several computer demos, the source for which can be found on GitHub.

 These lectures were made with the excellent GoodNotes for the iPad Pro.